annastep19/WSBPRISMPrediction/README.md

 # clone this repo to start
 git clone git@github.com:annastep19/WSBPRISMPrediction.git

-# reach and load data files from somewhere
 ```

 ## 1. Comparison of muon neutrino fluxes in FHC and RHC modes in the near detector